 The ORDER BY clause allows flexible control over sorting query results in SQLite.
 Key points:

-• Use ORDER BY column to sort ascending
+ORDER BY columnto sort ascending - Use

-• Sort by multiple columns by listing them comma-separated
+ORDER BY column DESCto sort descending - Sort by multiple columns by listing them comma-separated